-Students registered for seven or more quarter hours of credit on the campus are entitled to all regular university services and privileges accorded
+Students registered for seven or more quarter hours of credit on the campus are entitled to all regular university services and privileges accorded to this group.

 Membership in the Associated Students permits students to attend most cultural, social, dramatic and athletic events without additional charge.
-Three student publictaions, the Mirror (a tri-weekly newspaper) and Egg and Nova (general interest and literary magazines) are provided without charge to members.
+Three student publications, the Mirror (a tri-weekly newspaper) and Egg and Nova (general interest and literary magazines) are provided without charge to members.
 Facilities of the University Center are also available to members.